 2B.
 Introduce a 5/5 Covenant (Addendum “A”) to create intentionality and opportunity to experience faith outside the church.

 3A.
-Intentional apprenticing by mentoring new SBC Christians (need to create pathway).
+Intentional apprenticing by mentoring new Christians.

 3B.
-Have 4-6 gospel conversations a year by partnering with (for example) a drug rehabilitation home where people are uncritical spirits, have hungry hearts and listening ears for the promise of salvation and redemption.
+Have 4-6 gospel conversations a year by partnering with ministries like (for example) a drug rehabilitation home where people are uncritical spirits, have hungry hearts and listening ears for the promise of salvation and redemption.

 3C.
 Quarterly share stories of radically changing lives (pulpit, newsletter, etc).